Radioactive Waste Management

 France's 2006 waste law says that HLW disposal must be "reversible", which seems to refer to the management strategy.
 France, Switzerland, Canada, Japan and the USA require retrievability, and that is policy also in most other countries, but this presupposes that long-term, the repository would be sealed to satisfy safety requirements.

-The measures or plans that various countries have in place to store, reprocess and dispose of used fuel and wastes are described in an Appendix to this paper (see Appendix 3: National Policies) and summarised in the following Table.
+The measures or plans that various countries have in place to store, reprocess and dispose of used fuel and wastes are described in Appendix 3: National Policies and summarised in the following Table.
+Storage and disposal options are described more fully in Appendix 2.

 Waste management for used fuel and HLW from nuclear power reactors